Travis Curtis

-Travis Fennell Curtis (born September 27, 1965) is an American former professional football defensive back in the National Football League (NFL) for the St. Louis/Phoenix Cardinals, Washington Redskins, Minnesota Vikings, and the New York Jets.
-He played college football at West Virginia University.
+Travis Fennell Curtis (September 27, 1965 – January 17, 2026) was an American professional football player who was a defensive back in the National Football League (NFL) for the St. Louis/Phoenix Cardinals, Washington Redskins, Minnesota Vikings, and the New York Jets.
+He played college football for the West Virginia Mountaineers.

+Curtis died on January 17, 2026, at the age of 60.